pliedo/pliedo.github.io/content/research/fuel_transition/index.md

 ---
-title: "Fuel transition: Renewable Diesel and Aviation Fuel"
+title: "Flexibility and Timing of Incentives: Navigating the Fuel Transition in Refinery Production"
 authors:
 - admin
 date: "2024-01-01T00:00:00Z"